Strings Music Festival

-Strings Music Festival, in Steamboat Springs, Colorado, is a music festival featuring classical, jazz, blues, Americana, country and youth performances over an 8 week period every summer.
+Strings Music Festival is an annual summer music festival held in Steamboat Springs, Colorado.
+It presents an 8-week program of youth music performances in genres including classical, jazz, blues, Americana, and country.

 About

-Strings Music Festival is a nonprofit, 501(c)(3) organization and operates with the support of sponsors and individual donors.
-Strings Music Festival hosts more than 90 classical and non-classical music events the majority of which take place in eight weeks every summer from June to August.
-Concerts are also presented in other months of the year.
-The Festival includes orchestra, chamber music, contemporary music, jazz, blues, Americana, youth events, lectures, outreach performances and free events.
+Strings Music Festival is a 501(c)(3) organization, presenting more than 90 classical and non-classical music events each year, with the majority taking place during an eight-week summer season from June through August.
+Additional concerts and programs are held throughout the year.
+Programming includes orchestral and chamber music, contemporary classical music, jazz, blues, Americana, youth performances, lectures, outreach programs, and free public events.

-Strings Music Festival was founded in 1988 as Strings in the Mountains with 8 classical performances held on the deck of the Steamboat Athletic Club.
-In 1990 the first non-classical acts Leo Kottke and Karla Bonoff were presented.
-In 1992 Strings erected a tent at Torian Plum property to host the festivals performances.
-Strings then changed from a 300 seat venue to a structure that could accommodate 500 people.
-In 1992 Strings Music Festival was put on the map when world-renowned conductor of the St. Louis Symphony, Leonard Slatkin, came to conduct a Chamber Orchestra.
-CBS Morning News covered the event and gave Strings Music Festival their first national news recognition In 2003 Strings purchased seven acres of land for its new home at the current location of 900 Strings Rd.
-In 2007 The Festivals name was officially changed to Strings Music Festival, and a year later a permanent Music Pavilion was constructed.
-The pavilion was a 4.3 million dollar capital project and with the help of Steamboat Architectural Associates and D.L Adams Associates of Denver the project was complete in just nine months.
+The organization was founded in 1988 under the name Strings in the Mountains, initially presenting eight classical performances on the deck of the Steamboat Athletic Club.
+In 1990, the festival expanded its programming to include non-classical artists, with performances by Leo Kottke and Karla Bonoff.
+In 1992, a tent venue was erected on the Torian Plum property, increasing audience capacity from approximately 300 to 500 seats.
+That same year, the festival gained national attention when Leonard Slatkin, then conductor of the St. Louis Symphony Orchestra, led a chamber orchestra performance that was covered by CBS Morning News.

+In 2003, the organization purchased seven acres of land for a permanent home at its current site at 900 Strings Road in Steamboat Springs.
+In 2007, the organization adopted its current name, Strings Music Festival.
+A year later, a permanent music pavilion was completed.
+The $4.3 million facility was designed by Steamboat Architectural Associates in collaboration with D.L.
+Adams Associates of Denver, Colorado, and was constructed over a nine-month period.